oroinc/documentation/user_guide/intro_company_structure_org_selector.rst

 |

 Click the selector, to see a list of organizations you have access to.
 Your current organization will be displayed in bold.
-If a System organization exists, it will be shown at the top of the list and shifted left
+If a System organization exists, it will be shown at the top of the list and shifted left.

 |